About this event

 • Organised by Cardiology, British Society of Echocardiography

-Join us for this exciting meeting on advanced imaging and clinical strategies for managing heart failure.
-This event continues the joint British Society of Echocardiography and the Royal Society of Medicine’s annual Advanced Imaging Day.
+Join us for this exciting annual meeting on advanced imaging and clinical strategies for managing heart failure.
+This event continues the collaboration between the British Society of Echocardiography and the Royal Society of Medicine, and this year, it is also organised in association with the British Society for Heart Failure.

 Looking ahead, sessions will highlight cutting-edge imaging for phenotyping Heart failure with preserved ejection fraction (HFpEF), pulmonary hypertension, and amyloidosis.
 A keynote lecture on the future of heart failure treatment will also be presented.
 The day concludes with a multidisciplinary team discussion featuring real-world cases, offering actionable insights for improved patient outcomes.